SWE-rebench V2: Language-Agnostic SWE Task Collection at Scale: Pipeline

 After constructing the final set of issue-based tasks, we expand the dataset by incorporating pull requests that are not directly linked to issues.
 For this, we consider repositories where executable tasks were successfully collected and reuse the previously synthesized installation and test instructions, joining them with standard pull requests from the same repositories.

 For these candidates, we generate a synthetic problem description conditioned on the pull request description and the corresponding patch, rather than relying on the raw PR text.
 To mitigate potential solution leakage into the task description, we refine the prompt and apply additional post-processing to detect and filter suspicious cases.
 The prompt for generating problem statements is provided in Appendix~\ref{app:prompt-problem-statement}.
 We release this PR-derived collection as an additional training resource, accompanied by metadata signals to support subset selection.
+To quantify leakage in PR-derived tasks, we evaluated 509 PR-derived tasks constructed from SWE-bench Pro pull requests.
+An LLM judge compared each generated statement against the reference problem statement, requirements, and interfaces, and rated whether the statement introduced implementation details beyond the reference.
+Under this protocol, 392/509 tasks (77.0\%) were clean, 117/509 (23.0\%) contained some leakage, and only 12/509 (2.4\%) contained explicit solution leakage.
+We therefore release the PR-derived split as a larger but lower-confidence training resource, accompanied by metadata to support filtering.